rabinatwayana/SAR-Burnt-Area-Mapping-ML/README.md

 Machine Learning folders consists of notebooks for following tasks:

    ### 1. Data preparation
-This notebook handles the initial data preparation steps, including:
+This notebook handles the initial data preparation steps, including generation of ground truth, cropping the data into same extent, and creating train and test tile selection images.

-Loading raw SAR satellite data.

-Cleaning and filtering the data (e.g., removing noise, handling missing values).

-Feature extraction such as calculating backscatter coefficients or texture measures.

-Normalizing and scaling features to prepare them for model training.

 Splitting the dataset into training and testing sets.